Invoking XSLT from an application

 Look for the javax.xml.transform package.

 Alternatively, you can use Saxon's own s9api interface.
-This is designed
+This is a newly designed interface designed

 to provide an integrated approach to XML processing across the different range of languages supported by Saxon;